The State Street Inn is now OPEN by advance reservation, and Delaware is open for visitors. If you have any questions, please contact us.

 IMPORTANT - The following policy changes will be in effect until further notice:

-- Face coverings are REQUIRED in all indoor common areas, due to state emergency order.
+- Face coverings are REQUIRED in all indoor common areas.

-We must refuse entry to any adult not wearing a face covering.
-These can be purchased in advance, or you can make your own at home (click here for instructions).
+Due to a state emergency order, we must refuse entry to any adult not wearing a face covering.
+Acceptable face coverings include cloth masks with ties or ear loops, 3-ply disposable/surgical masks, or N95 masks.
+Masks must completely cover your mouth and nose.
+Please avoid using bandannas, neck gaiters, or any mask with a vent or valve.
 Face coverings are not required in your private guestroom.
 You may also enjoy our front porch or backyard without a face covering, if social distancing is maintained.

 - Breakfast will be provided by room service.